 How to: Manage Counter Sets Using the Load Test Editor

 When you create a load test with the New Load Test Wizard, you add an initial set of counters.
 These offer you a set of predefined counter sets for your load test.
-For more information, see Step 3 - Specifying Counter Sets in the New Load Test Wizard.
+For more information, see How to: Create Counter Sets in the New Load Test Wizard.

 If your load tests are distributed across remote machines, controller and agent counters are mapped to the controller and agent counter sets.
-For more information about how to use remote machines in your load test, see Distributing Load Test Runs Across Multiple Test Machines Using Test Controllers and Test Agents.
+For more information about how to use remote machines in your load test, see Distributing Load Tests Across Multiple Test Machines Using Test Controllers and Test Agents.

 Managing counter sets involves choosing the set of computers you want to collect performance data from, and assigning a set of counter sets to collect from each individual computer.
 You manage your counters in the Load Test Editor.